-Jordan sought in Sunday morning's club shooting
+UPDATE | Jordan surrenders in Sunday morning's club shooting

 YOUNGSTOWN

-Police have a warrant for a suspect in a shooting Sunday morning at a Willamson Avenue club.
+The suspect in a shooting death Sunday morning in a Williamson Avenue club has surrendered to U.S. Marshals in Puerto Rico.

-Christian Ortiz Jordan, 23, is charged with murder and two counts of felonious assault for a shooting about 2:50 a.m.
-Sunday at the Sons of Borinquen, 720 Williamson Ave.
+Warrants for murder and two counts of felonious assault were issued Wednesday Christian Ortiz Jordan, 23, in the death of Bobby Robert Gonzalez Torres, 30, inside the Sons of Borniquen club, 720 Williamson Ave.

-Bobby Robert Gonzalez Torres, 30, was killed and two women were wounded.
-Police said the shooting stemmed from an argument earlier in the evening between a group of women.
+Police said Torres was killed after an argument earlier in the evening among a group of women.

-Officers searched a home on Greeley Lane today for Torres but could not find him.
-Officers were able to identify Jordan from the club’s security system, Detective Sgt.
-Michael Cox said.

 Don't Miss a Story